dengzengxiao/Neovim-Config-For-OIers-Based-On-Lazy-Vim/README.md

 1. Download .zip file in the latest release
 2. Drag .wezterm.lua to C:\Users\Name\
 3. Place nvim and nvim-data folers in C:\Users\Name\AppData\Local and replace the original files
+4. Run git config --global http.sslVerify false in Administrator terminal
-4. Install the Competitive_Companion_2.56.0.crx browser extension
+5. Install the Competitive_Companion_2.56.0.crx browser extension
-5. Customize the extension so that the port is 12345
+6. Customize the extension so that the port is 12345

 ## Usage：
 1. Open Wezterm